habeeb-northeastern/csye-webapp/README.md

 ```
 $npm start
 ```
-7. You can use Postman or other relevant applications to run and test the API Endpoints
+7. You can use Postman or other relevant applications to test the API Endpoints